iterative/dvc.org/content/blog/2022-01-15-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 Let's pretend that the model I trained is good enough so that I would like to continue iterating on it in the cloud.
 Run more epochs?
 Change some hyperparameters?
 Add more layers?
-The first question that we should ask ourselves when we plan The Big Move is what exactly are we going to need to train this model in a cloud environment?
+The first question that we should ask ourselves when we plan *The Big Move* is "what exactly are we going to need to train this model in a cloud environment?"

 Some of the important puzzle pieces you already have locally.
 These are: